-9.2 The crossroads marks a historic location within the parish and provides a distinct identity to Highgate and Hawkhurst as a whole.
+The crossroads marks a historic location within the parish and provides a distinct identity to Highgate and Hawkhurst as a whole.
 The attractive Colonnade, the Royal Oak pub - with its set back location, framing the war memorial and the trees - together with numerous other heritage buildings all combine to provide an attractive village scene.

-9.3 However, the levels of traffic currently using the crossroads, especially HGVs, combined with the relative narrowness of the carriageway can lead to congestion and tailbacks at any time.
+However, the levels of traffic currently using the crossroads, especially HGVs, combined with the relative narrowness of the carriageway can lead to congestion and tailbacks at any time.
 Improvements are therefore sought at the crossroads area to help ease traffic flows, improve air quality and reduce the frequency and severity of tailbacks.

-9.4 These improvements could involve the removal of the traffic lights to be replaced by a circulatory system or unmarked crossroads.
-See concept design, Appendix or.
+These improvements could involve the removal of the traffic lights to be replaced by a circulatory system or unmarked crossroads.
 Such an approach may also allow for the widening and/or realignment of the footpaths and footways, a better setting for the war memorial monument, additional tree-planting and a general removal of street signage and clutter to create a simple but unified space that creates a new civic heart at the centre of the village.
 The crossroads is about more than just moving cars across and through the village; it marks an historic place and is part of the rural fabric of Hawkhurst.

-9.5 This special character will need to be maintained and enhanced through the design interventions.
+This special character will need to be maintained and enhanced through the design interventions.
 A careful and considerate design must help deliver a better village scene, an enhanced sense of place and create more sustainable travel patterns.